TYPO3GmbH/blog/README.md

 * Use a `composer require t3g/blog`
 * or download it from [bitbucket.typo3.com/scm/ext/blog](https://bitbucket.typo3.com/scm/ext/blog)
 * or download ir from [TER](https://extensions.typo3.org/extension/blog/)

+## Route configuration
+The route enhancer config is not final yet, but a good start.
+You can simply include it in your site configuration:

+    imports:
+    - { resource: "EXT:blog/Configuration/Routes/Default.yaml" }

 ## Contribution